craigedney/eol-templates-contract/docs/tutorial.md

 ## Step 3: Convert template to Markdown

-4. Click `Use template` to open the template.
+4. Click `Use template` button to open the template.

 > **Example:**
 >